ansys/pyfluent/doc/source/api/core/solver/events.rst

 =============

 An instance of ``EventsManager`` exists as an active ``events_manager`` property in each solution-mode session object.
-It allows for registering the client callback with server-side events.
-Whenever an event occurs, the registered callback is triggered with session ID and event information passed as arguments to the callback.
-It is useful in solution monitoring and updating graphics during runtime.
+You can register client callbacks with the EventsManager.
+The EventsManager calls each callback whenever a server event occurs, passing session ID and event information arguments.
+The EventsManager is useful for solution monitoring and updating graphics.

 Supported events are:
 ``CalculationsEndedEvent, CalculationsStartedEvent, CaseReadEvent, DataReadEvent,